KeyviDev/keyvi/pykeyvi/README.md

 ## Develop

-pykeyvi uses [cython](http://cython.org/) and [autowrap](https://github.com/uweschmitt/autowrap).
+The python binding uses [cython](http://cython.org/) and [autowrap](https://github.com/uweschmitt/autowrap).
 All source files can be found in the src folder.
-The files pykeyvi.cpp and pykeyvi.pyx are generated on the fly during build.
+The files keyvi.cpp and keyvi.pyx are generated on the fly during build.